THE PLAY IT FORWARD MUSIC FOUNDATION (PIFMF) IS

 That is how the Play it Forward Foundation was born.

 The Free Lessons Program was the initial inspiration behind the foundation.
 As music teachers we realized had students who could not afford the classes anymore.
-And we had both found that the students who benefited the most from these lessons were those who had the hardest time paying fro them.
+And not surprisingly, we found that the students who benefited the most from these lessons were often those who had the hardest time paying for them.
 We have witnessed firsthand the positive effects music these lessons have on students.
 Notably an increase in skill-level, confidence and self-esteem in students who normally would not have the access or the opportunity to receive a formal music education.

 "Nikhil was emotionally traumatized by the fire but his love for music helped him cope.
 We lost our house in the Santa Rosa Fire and Play It Forward was able to give my son a scholarship for drum lessons.
 I am forever grateful to Nick for his compassion to help out the community when needed”